-Williams and the rest of Empirical brew and distill their own alcohol so they they can preserve the base in its purest form and enhance the flavour profile of the ingredients.
+Williams and the rest of Empirical brew and distill their own alcohol so they they can preserve the base in its purest form and enhance the flavor profile of the ingredients.
 This is achieved by keeping the closed distillation system at low temperatures, and by distilling the ferment to a lower alcohol level.

-"If you rectify the base fermentation to almost pure ethanol, which is the procedure for many traditional gins, you would strip out all the flavour," says Williams.
-"We want to retain the flavour we create prior to and during the fermentation of our 'wash.'
+"If you rectify the base fermentation to almost pure ethanol, which is the procedure for many traditional gins, you would strip out all the flavor," says Williams.
+"We want to retain the flavor we create prior to and during the fermentation of our 'wash.'
 We grow our own koji on pearled barley, which we use instead of malt.
 This creates a light, floral note which carries through into our spirits."